bagder/http3-explained/en/why-h2.md

 deployed widely across the Internet and the World Wide Web.

 In early 2018, almost 40% of the top-1000 web sites run HTTP/2, around 70% of
-all HTTPS requests Firefox issues get HTTP/2 responses back and all major browsers, servers and proxies support it.
+all HTTPS requests get HTTP/2 responses back, and all major browsers, servers and proxies support it.

 HTTP/2 addresses a whole slew of shortcomings in HTTP/1 and with the